KnowageLabs/Knowage-Documentation/chapter_3/create_a_data-preparation/index.rst

 -   **Drop**: Remove a specific columns.
 (Available for single column only)

 The **Add column** transformation allow user to add a **calculated field** of type numeric, string or temporal.
-These functions are a subset of Spark SQL language functions and are used for calculations or manipulating data.
+These functions are a subset of Spark SQL language functions and are used for calculations or handling with data.
+The available functions are a subset of the Spark SQL language functions.
 For more info see https://spark.apache.org/docs/2.4.8/api/sql/index.html.

 .. figure:: media/image9.png

-    Available functions are a subset of Spark SQL language functions
+    Available functions

 **Merge columns**: Adds a new column merging two selected ones using a separator.